Zulhaditya/urquotes/README.md

 ## Room for Improvement

-- Add some functions for better experience
+- Add some functions for better experience.
-- Added a comment feature on each quote
+- Added a comment feature on each quote.

 ## Acknowledgements